natenaile/Handwritten-Amharic-Character-Recognition/README.md

 ## Conclusion

-This project showcases the potential of leveraging transfer learning with CNN models for complex handwritten script recognition tasks.
-The combination of CNNs and machine learning classifiers like Random Forest, XGBoost, and SVM provides a promising approach for improving recognition accuracy and reliability.
+This work demonstrates the potential of combining CNN models with alternative machine learning classifiers for complex handwritten script recognition, laying the groundwork for further advancements in this field.

 ## Installation & Usage